AlsaceDigitale/hhcamp_2015/_includes/developer-designer/content.markdown

 It’s time to live a 4 day experience in this meaningful and useful domain, with a lot of perspectives.

+Design and development are important aspect for prototype creation and user experience improvements in healthcare, more if users are the patient.

-At Hacking Health Camp transform and improve healthcare by rising health professionals challenges (physician, pharmacist, nurse, physiotherapist, …)
+At Hacking Health Camp transform and improve healthcare by rising health professionals (physician, pharmacist, nurse, physiotherapist, …) or patient challenges

-You didn’t know ? health professionals have lot of needs an imagination
+You didn’t know ? health professionals and patient have lot of needs and imagination

 For example las year they submit challenge like :